Monday, 11 March 2024

 TELEVISION

-The Sword of Aramun, TVN’s landmark High Fantasy war television series, one against which others have to measure themselves, is a work of art which viewers, fans and scholars alike can view with profit and pleasure.
+The Sword of Aramun, TVN’s landmark High Fantasy-Mythological-War epic, one against which others have to measure themselves, is a work of art which viewers, fans and scholars alike can view with profit and pleasure.
 It is the best in television.
-The Dream Team comprising the maverick Director Kim Kwang Sik, Choi Chan Ming, the genius Director of Photography / Cinematographer, and the talented Martial Arts Choreographers (with the help of the rest of the production crew) have revolutionized the art of television series-making of the High Fantasy-Action-War-Romance drama.
+The Dream Team comprising the maverick Director Kim Kwang Sik, Choi Chan Ming, the genius Director of Photography / Cinematographer, and the talented Martial Arts Choreographers (with the help of the rest of the production crew) have revolutionized the art of television series-making of the epic drama.
 The series will stand as a model for those genres.
 But the success of the show would not have been possible without Kim Young Hyun and Park Sang Yeon, the screenwriters, the compelling and sterling Lee Joon Gi who plays the dual roles of the polar twins, Inashingi and Saya, and whose magnetic perfomance has made the audience hunger for more episodes, Shin Sae Kyeong who impressively portrays the complexities of the High Priest, Tanya, Jang Dong Gun, Kim Ok Vin, and other cast members who have contributed to the exciting drama.

 The Production Director and the Photography Director (together with the Lighting Director, You Seok Moon) are important.
 The collaboration between Kim Kwang Sik and Choi Chan Ming has produced many beautiful images which send special messages to the audience.
 The seasoned pair, who have teamed up, have an uncanny knack for shooting and making beautiful, meaningful and visually pleasing pictures.